Fukaya Categories as Categorical Morse Homology: Introduction

-\begin{remark} One should view the preceding as more than a formal analogue of the situation for $\D$-modules on singular varieties.
-There Kashiwara's theorem confirms that such an approach provides an unambiguous notion of $\D$-module. \end{remark}
+\begin{Remark} One should view the preceding as more than a~formal analogue of the situation for ${\mathcal D}$-modules on singular varieties.
+There Kashiwara's theorem conf\/irms that such an approach provides an unambiguous notion of ${\mathcal D}$-module. \end{Remark}

-Second, suppose the closed coisotropic subvariety $i:C\to M$ is a smooth submanifold invariant under the Liouville flow, but not necessarily a union of unstable cells.
-From this starting point, the Hamiltonian reduction $N$ continues to be a Weinstein manifold, but the open complement $j:M^\circ = M \setminus C\to M$ may be an ``inexhaustible Weinstein manifold", or roughly speaking, a complete exact symplectic manifold such that the Liouville vector field is gradient-like for a possibly inexhausting Morse function.
-With this setup, the arguments of Theorem~\ref{introthm} provide adjunctions
+Second, suppose the closed coisotropic subvariety $i:C\to M$ is a~smooth submanifold invariant under the Liouville f\/low, but not necessarily a~union of unstable cells.
+Suppose as well that its Hamiltonian reduction $N$ is a~smooth manifold, and hence a~Weinstein manifold.
+Observe that the open complement $j:M^\circ = M \setminus C\to M$ may be viewed as an ``inexhaustible Weinstein manifold'', or informally speaking, a~complete exact symplectic manifold such that the Liouville vector f\/ield is gradient-like for a~possibly inexhausting Morse function.
+With this setup, the constructions underlying diagram~\eqref{eq functors} should provide adjunctions